Commonly Seen Species at the Panama Fruit Feeders

 The Buff-throated Saltator is the English name for the neotropical bird Saltator maximus.
 The Buff-throated Saltator has a stout, finch-like bill, and traditionally was classified with the cardinals and grosbeaks, Cardinalidae.
 Recent research reveals that saltators are embedded within the tanager radiation (Thraupidae).
 Saltators are generally arboreal birds with subdued color patterns and coloration, but usually have a bold superciliary.
 The Buff-throated Saltator is one of the more widespread members of the genus, and occurs from southern Mexico south to northern Bolivia and southeastern Brazil.
 More

 About the Site

 The Panama Fruit Feeder Cam is located on the grounds of the Canopy Lodge in El Valle de Antón, Panama.
 This site is just over 2,000 ft above sea level in the low mountains of Cerro Gaital, with a mild springtime climate year-round.
 A small stream called Rio Guayabo runs past the feeders in the background, and the lush landscaping of the Canopy Lodge grounds grade into the forested slopes around them.
 The feeding table is around 40 feet from the main lodge, and is one of several feeders provisioned throughout the day so that guests to the lodge are greeted to spectacular views of many of the common birds found in this ecosystem (check out the “Species Info” tab for more information on the birds.)
-Feeders will be filled 6 times/day, twice in the morning around 7 and 10 A.M., then every 2 hours from noon to 6 P.M.
+Feeders will be filled about every 2 hours beginning at 7 AM till 5PM.

 About the Canopy Lodge